SciBorgs/SciGuides/reference-sheets/Telemetry.md

 ### The art of logging and log-viewing

 In testing (real or simulated), it is common to want to directly observe robot measurements and values in order to tune your systems and debug.
-Rather than spamming hundreds of print statements, WPILIB provides interfaces allowing certain information to be logged while the robot runs.
+Rather than looping print statements, WPILib provides interfaces allowing certain information to be logged while the robot runs.

 Loggers send data to [NetworkTables](https://docs.wpilib.org/en/stable/docs/software/networktables/networktables-intro.html), which can be read [while running](#dashboards) or stored for later viewing in [log files](#log-viewers).